raykrishardi/kubernetes-the-hard-way/docs/10-tls-bootstrapping-kubernetes-workers.md

 # TLS Bootstrapping Worker Nodes

 In the previous step we configured a worker node by
-- Creating a set of key pairs for the worker node by ourself
+- Creating a set of key pairs for the worker node by ourself (i.e. create client and server certificates for kubelet (SAN, CN, and OU))
 - Getting them signed by the CA by ourself
 - Creating a kube-config file using this certificate by ourself
 - Everytime the certificate expires we must follow the same process of updating the certificate by ourself

 This is not a practical approach when you have 1000s of nodes in the cluster, and nodes dynamically being added and removed from the cluster.
-With TLS boostrapping:
+With TLS boostrapping (create k8s CSR resource/object):

 - The Nodes can generate certificate key pairs by themselves
 - The Nodes can generate certificate signing request by themselves
-- The Nodes can submit the certificate signing request to the Kubernetes CA (Using the Certificates API)
+- The Nodes can submit the certificate signing request to the Kubernetes CA (Using the Certificates API) -> **Usually admin with system:masters priviledge will approve the CSR**
-- The Nodes can retrieve the signed certificate from the Kubernetes CA
+- The Nodes can retrieve the signed certificate from the Kubernetes CA (`kubectl get csr csr-882aa -o yaml` and look for `csr.status.certificate`. **REMEMBER that the cert is in base64 format, need to base64 decode**)
 - The Nodes can generate a kube-config file using this certificate by themselves
-- The Nodes can start and join the cluster by themselves
+- **The Nodes can start and join the cluster by themselves**
-- The Nodes can renew certificates when they expire by themselves
+- **MOST IMPORTANTLY, The Nodes can renew client and server certificates when they expire by themselves**

 So let's get started!

 # What is required for TLS Bootstrapping

-**Certificates API:** The Certificate API (as discussed in the lecture) provides a set of APIs on Kubernetes that can help us manage certificates (Create CSR, Get them signed by CA, Retrieve signed certificate etc).
+**Certificates API (i.e. kubectl get csr, kubectl certificate approve/deny):** The Certificate API (as discussed in the lecture) provides a set of APIs on Kubernetes that can help us manage certificates (Create CSR, Get them signed by CA, Retrieve signed certificate etc).
 The worker nodes (kubelets) have the ability to use this API to get certificates signed by the Kubernetes CA.

 # Pre-Requisite